XRPLF/xrpl-dev-portal/docs/infrastructure/configuration/peering/use-a-peer-reservation.md

 - Remove one of your reservations using the [peer_reservations_del method][].
 - Check which peers are currently connected and how much bandwidth they have used, using the [peers method][].

-**Tip:** Although there is no API method to immediately disconnect from an unwanted peer, you can use a software firewall such as `firewalld` to block an unwanted peer from connecting to your server.
-For examples, see the community-contributed [rbh script](https://github.com/gnanderson/rbh). <!-- SPELLING_IGNORE: rbh -->
+{% admonition type="success" name="Tip" %}Although there is no API method to immediately disconnect from an unwanted peer, you can use a software firewall such as `firewalld` to block an unwanted peer from connecting to your server.
+For examples, see the community-contributed [rbh script](https://github.com/gnanderson/rbh). <!-- SPELLING_IGNORE: rbh -->{% /admonition %}

 ## See Also